 Where is Laos?
 That is an often asked question.
-I remember when someone asked me where I was from (when I was abroad), and when I said I was from Laos he asked "Is Laos a city of Vietnam?".
+I remember when someone asked me where I was from (when I was abroad), and when I said I was from Laos most if not all of them would ask "where is Laos", some would ask "Is Laos a city of Vietnam or Thailand?".
 In another occasion someone asked me "Is Laos a country with the king named Norodom Sihanou".

 Ok, let's get to the answer.